Anne Burrell: Other projects

 In 2009, Burrell appeared with fellow Food Network personality Guy Fieri on the Guy Fieri Roadshow.
 Burrell, along with fellow Food Network personalities Sunny Anderson and Claire Robinson, appeared in the 2009 Macy's Thanksgiving Day Parade on the Food Network float.
 Burrell hosted an 11-day Food Network cruise throughout the Mediterranean and across the Atlantic aboard the brand new Celebrity Silhouette in late 2011.
 From June 2012 through October 2013, Burrell hosted Chef Wanted with Anne Burrell on the Food Network.
 The show ran for three seasons and 36 episodes.

 Burrell's two cookbooks with Suzanne Lenzer, Cook Like a Rock Star (2011; ISBN 9780307886750) and Own Your Kitchen: Recipes to Inspire and Empower (2013; ISBN 9780385345576), were New York Times bestsellers.

 Burrell had been studying improvisational comedy at The Second City in Brooklyn, and had performed there on the evening before her death.

 Personal life and death

 Burrell released a statement in 2012 confirming that she had been in a relationship with her girlfriend, chef Koren Grieveson, for two years after cookbook author Ted Allen seemingly outed her on a radio show.
-Burrell disputed the notion she had been outed, saying she had not kept her sexuality a secret.
+Burrell disputed the notion that she had been outed, saying she had not kept her sexuality a secret.
 On December 31, 2012, Burrell tweeted that she was engaged to Grieveson, but the two later broke up.

 In 2018, she met Stuart Claxton through the dating app Bumble.
 On April 21, 2020, Burrell announced that she and Claxton were engaged.
 The two married on October 16, 2021.

-Burrell died at her apartment in Brooklyn, on June 17, 2025, at the age of 55.
+Burrell died at her apartment in Brooklyn on June 17, 2025, at the age of 55.
 Her death was ruled a suicide from "the combined effects of diphenhydramine, ethanol, cetirizine, and amphetamine".